FR-RN/FR-RN/community.md

 {% endfor %}
 </ul>

-# Nationale initiatives
+# National initiatives

-## Comité pour la Science Ouverte ([ouvrirlascience.fr](https://www.ouvrirlascience.fr/))
+## Comité pour la science ouverte ([ouvrirlascience.fr](https://www.ouvrirlascience.fr/))

-The Committee for Open Science works as a result of the political policy and national plan for open science introduced during the annual conference of the League of European Research Libraries in 2018.
+The _Comité pour la science ouverte_ (Committee for Open Science) works as a result of government policy, which led to the National Plan for Open Science introduced during the annual conference of the League of European Research Libraries in 2018.
 This plan proposes three main axes to generalize open access to publications, to structure and make research data open and to fully